SopGui/devops-exercise-1/README.md

 $ pytest
 ```

-To run specific tests, run this command instead:
+To run specific tests, run this command instead (all tests can be found the ./tests folder):
 ```bash
 $ pytest <path_to_directory_or_file>
 ```

 ## Adding new Tests

-Create a file in the same directory as the file you want to test that follows the format:
+The `./tests` directory mirrors the `./todo_app` directory in structure.
+When you create a test, place it in the tests directory in a place that matches its location in `./todo_app`.
+You can create a new directory if the corresponding `./todo_app` directory does not exists in `./tests`.

+Test files should be in the following format:

 ```bash
 $ _<anything>_test.py
 ```

-If the directory doesn't already have an empty file called `__init__.py`, create one.
+If the directory in ./tests doesn't already have an empty file called `__init__.py`, create one.

 To run the tests, Pytest explores the file tree top down (top level directories first down to the root directroy) until it finds a directory without `__init__.py` and runs the tests from there.